Any time the "Not Guilty" screen shows up, pat yourself on the back, because the case is finally over. (Except whenit's not...)

-"Farewell, my Turnabout" is considered THE best in the series by a large portion of the fanbase.
-Proof: Look how many "best case" lists it tops in that thread) and is famous for being the first case to include multiple endings, an amazing twist that shows Matt Engarde's guilt, Phoenix proving to De Killer that Matt Engarde has Chronic Backstabbing Disorder, Edgeworth realizing that Matt Engarde is the killer way before Phoenix does, Franziska's return, oh so many for one case.
+"Farewell, my Turnabout" is famous for being the first case to include multiple endings, an amazing twist that shows Matt Engarde's guilt, Phoenix proving to De Killer that Matt Engarde has Chronic Backstabbing Disorder, Edgeworth realizing that Matt Engarde is the killer way before Phoenix does, Franziska's return, oh so many for one case.

 Then there's "Bridge to the Turnabout", which involves the pendulum corpse animation, Godot's self-conviction mini-gambit, Mia's and Phoenix's Humiliation Conga of Dahlia, the relevation of the Gambit Pileup, and who could forget the Super Objection?
 With a name like that, you know something awesome will happen.

 And despite the Broken Base, "Turnabout Succession" contains undeniable proof that Phoenix Wright is a man worthy of the ranks of Chessmaster, Kristoph Gavin's OVER NINE THOUSAAAAAAAAAAAAAAAND freakout, The Judge's speech about law being a gem, Klavier and Apollo successfully taking down Kristoph, and of course Phoenix Wright's last case, if saddening (because Wright gets disbarred), is still awesome due to the nostalgia.